 3. Compare Lenders

-- Private banks & NBFCs → unsecured loans.
+- Private banks and NBFCs: suited for unsecured loans.

 4. Prepare Documentation

-- Admission letter, ID/residence proofs, financial & collateral documents.
+- Admission letter, identity and residence proofs, financial documents, and collateral papers if applicable.

 - Ensure the co-applicant's income proofs are ready.